Billshark Review: A Bill Negotiation App for People Who Hate Negotiating

 - History of saving customers on average of $300 to $500

-- No charge if they don’t save you money
+- No charge if it doesn’t save you money

 - Keeps you involved and sends updates during the negotiation process